jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 <br>
 ### Quick recap

-So, let's just quickly recap on how basic HTTP requests work.
+So, to quickly recap on how basic HTTP requests work.
 HTTP GET requests aquire data from the server and send it back to the browser/client:

 <p align="center"><img src="/images/4-http/http-diagram-annotated.JPG"
      alt="http diagram" width="90%" /></p>